lee3206/truman/README.md

 Well, you need to place them into the database.
 Currently, nothing is in there.

 To fix this, go into docker.
-I'm sure there is another way to do this, but here is how i do it.
+I'm sure there is another way to do this, but here is how I do it.

 First, download the Kitematic Docker visualizer.
 Then, click the EXEC button to create a CMD within the docker!